What You’ll Learn 🧩

 14}

-Input fields should also be filled every time when the plugin user interface is entered so the user will not have to set channel names and Criteria limit again.
+These input fields should also be populated every time the plugin user interface is entered so that the user doesn't have to reconfigure the channel names and criteria limit manually.

 1void DewesoftBridge::onSetupEnter()